Copenhagen Tunnel: Operation

-The area above the southern tunnel portal was used for a rail line going to the Caledonian Road Coal and Goods Depot (now Bunning Street) which passed along the parapet of the tunnel entrance.
+The area above the southern tunnel portal was used for a rail line going to the Caledonian Road Coal and Goods Depot (now Bunning Way) which passed along the parapet of the tunnel entrance.
 This was situated conveniently close to the Metropolitan Cattle Market, located on the ground above the tunnels from 1855 to 1963.
 Many trains carried cattle along this line on their last journey to the abattoirs there.